 A group of football fans dressed in black, with their faces covered, arrived on Sunday to the Brussels north train station, some of them were in a state of alcoholic intoxication.
 The conflict between fans and police occurred on the square by the Stock Exchange, after the nationalist fans acted aggressively towards a Muslim woman.

-Hooligans shouted slogans like “All together against the Islamic state”, “Belgian hooligans, we are at home!”
+Hooligans shouted slogans like “All together against the Islamic state (Organization banned in Russia – Editor)”, “Belgian hooligans, we are at home!”
 Many of the hooligans raised their hands in Nazi salute.

 According to local media, ultranationalists might have come to central Brussels among the football fans.